MicroControleurMonde/Teensy_4.1_RNG/README.md

     So, for the moment a more simplistic approach is preferable...

     For information: Actually, the C code itself is quite simple and straightforward.
     However, the calls to the include file are a hellish machine. it is all about working on the multiple registers of the MCU.
+    Like a big piston-driven machine.
 It's real brain surgery ...

 ## Breakdown of Sections